Can dynamical synapses produce true self-organized criticality?: Discussion

 This means that the correction in $P_{ij}$ diminishes for increasing $N$, preventing large excursions or oscillations around the $\sigma^*$ point.
-We believe that this ultra-soft synaptic correction is the missing element, not contemplated in the literature, that produces a bona fide SOC model with vanishing variance.
-If this is true, then one can predict that a simulation of the Levina {\it et al.} model with finite $K$ random neighbours should fall in the universality class of our model, that is, presenting vanishing variance for the average coupling in the thermodynamic limit.
+We believe that this ultra-soft synaptic correction is the missing element, not contemplated in the literature, that produces a SOC model with vanishing variance.
+If this is true, then one can predict that a simulation of the Levina {\it et al.} model with finite $K$ random neighbors should fall in our universality class, that is, presenting vanishing variance for the average coupling in the thermodynamic limit around a CDP transition.

-We also observe that although $P^*(\sigma)$ tends to a delta function, the distribution for local couplings $P^*(P_{ij})$ or, equivalently, for local branching ratios $P^*(\sigma_i)$, is not a delta function in the $N\rightarrow \infty$ limit.
-This means that the model is nontrivial: there is sufficient diversity in the couplings to mimic a real biological network.
+We finally observe that, although $P^*(\sigma)$ tends to a delta function, the distribution of local couplings $P^*(P_{ij})$ or, equivalently, of local branching ratios $P^*(\sigma_i)$, is not a delta function in the $N\rightarrow \infty$ limit.
+The two facts are not in contradiction because $\sigma=\frac{1}{N}\sum_i^N \sigma_i$ is an average over $N$ sites and the delta function limit is a large $N$ effect.
+In other words, the delta function limit is an effect of the law of large numbers for the average $\sigma$ of the $P^*(\sigma_i)$ distribution (which continues to have finite variance for large $N$).
+This means that the model is nontrivial: there is sufficient diversity in the couplings (synapses) to mimic a real biological network.

-In conclusion, we have presented an excitable (SIRS) automata model for neural networks with depressing synapses which seems to pertain to a new universality class: models with dissipative bulk dynamics that, due to homeostatic mechanisms, achieve a stationary conservative (in average) dynamics.
-In these models, an evolving parameter converges to criticality, and the variance around the critical point vanishes in the thermodynamic limit.
+In conclusion, we have presented an excitable (SIRS) automata model for neural networks with dynamical synapses which seems to pertain to a new universality class: models with dissipative bulk dynamics that, due to homeostatic mechanisms, achieve a stationary conservative (in average) dynamics.
+In this model, like in conservative SOC models, the relevant transition pertains to the CPD class.
+An evolving ``control'' parameter (the architectural branching ratio) self-organizes to criticality, and its variance around the critical point vanishes in the thermodynamic limit.

+\ack We would like to thank Carmem P. C. Prado, Renato Tin\'os, and Afshin Montakhab for discussions.
+We acknowledge financial support from CAPES, CNPq, PRONEX/FACEPE, PRONEM/FACEPE and CNAIPS-USP.